-Law subjects cover general legal principles, Japanese constitutional and legal systems, comparative law and essential features of international business law.
+Law subjects cover general legal principles, Japanese constitutional and legal systems, comparative law, and essential features of international business law.

 Students who graduate from this program opt for working at national and local governments, non-governmental organizations, international institutions and think tanks, private corporations in Japan and abroad.
-In order to gain professional qualifications, students need to pursue an L.L.M degree at postgraduate level.
+In order to gain professional qualifications, students need to pursue an L.L.M degree at the postgraduate level.

 In this program, students will learn about the theoretical framework and the applications of economics and management from introductory to advanced levels.
 In addition to specialized classes in the economics major, students can also take classes in the history of social thought, political science in the context of Japan and the world, as well as international economic law in order to deepen their understanding of economics.

 In order to give students a holistic understanding, the program requires students to take more than 48 credits in liberal arts and sciences and more than 84 credits in specialized subjects.